Hrenorubka/TripoSR/INSTRUCTIONS.md

 docker exec dl-test-container python3 test/triposr_test.py
 ```

-Or run application, that generates 3-d representation for images in examples:
+Or run application, that generates 3-d representation for images in [examples](./examples) folder:
 ```
 docker exec dl-test-container ./createImagePath.sh
 ```

-After that you should stop containet by yourself:
+After all done in container, you should stop container by yourself:
 ```
 docker stop dl-test-container
 docker rm dl-test-container
 ```

-## To copy from docker to host:
+## To copy from docker to host use command:
 ```
 docker cp dl-test-container:/app/output /tmp
 ```